Texas Sage Plant – Leucophyllum frutescens (Texas Ranger / Cenizo, Live Starter Shrub)

 - Informal hedges, screens, and windbreaks

-- Mass plantings and foundation plantings
+- Similarly, mass plantings and foundation plantings

 - Xeriscape, desert, and low-water gardens

-- Specimen or accent shrub
+- Also a striking specimen or accent shrub

 - Large containers on patios and driveways